ShpeeBot/ShpeeBot-8/README.md

 Want to contribute?

 Shpee is written in Discord.js.
-If you want to add a feature or work on the code, feel free make a pull request, we review all pull requests even if we don't reply to them.
+If you want to add a feature or work on the code, feel free make a pull request.
+We review all pull requests even if we don't reply to them.

 ## Credits